synthara/rv2/doc/02_user/getting_started.rst

 Register File
 -------------

-Ibex comes with three different register file implementations that can be selected using the enumerated parameter ``RegFile`` defined in :file:`rtl/ibex_pkg.sv`.
+Ibex comes with three different register file implementations that can be selected using the enumerated parameter ``RegFile`` defined in :file:`rtl/cve2_pkg.sv`.
-Depending on the target technology, either the flip-flop-based ("ibex_pkg::RegFileFF", default), the latch-based ("ibex_pkg::RegFileLatch") or an FPGA-targeted ("ibex_pkg::RegFileFPGA") implementation should be selected.
+Depending on the target technology, either the flip-flop-based ("cve2_pkg::RegFileFF", default), the latch-based ("cve2_pkg::RegFileLatch") or an FPGA-targeted ("cve2_pkg::RegFileFPGA") implementation should be selected.
 For more information about the three register file implementations and their trade-offs, check out :ref:`register-file`.

 Identification CSRs